BrunoHalltari/CTF-Writeups/HackPackCTF/Web/Cookie Forge/Readme.md

 ![bella 5](https://user-images.githubusercontent.com/59454895/85864768-3db60200-b7c5-11ea-952d-4d1f70872df4.PNG)

-First of all i tryed to go on " Flagship Loyalty " but all i got was this :
+First of all i tried to go on " Flagship Loyalty " but all i got was this :

 ![Noflag](https://user-images.githubusercontent.com/59454895/85865093-aac99780-b7c5-11ea-82b9-5bcfb1a9da42.PNG)